 A good financial advisor can be their coach to talk you down from the ledge.
 What most investors should have done at that time was rebalanced their portfolio and stuck to their long term plans.
 A financial advisor would have helped you down this path.
 So with some investors, even an exorbitantly high fee financial advisor, they would have done much better with professional advice.

-With the recent wave of of online financial advisors it’s possible to get passive investment advice at the fraction of the cost of traditional financial advisors.
+With the recent wave of of online financial advisors (robo-advisors) it’s possible to get passive investment advice at the fraction of the cost of traditional financial advisors.
 I expect this area to grow and eventually become the primary way individuals get their investment advice.
-Companies like Betterment, Personal Capital, and Wealthfront are new competitors in this space.
+Companies like Betterment, Personal Capital, and Wealthfront are some competitors in this space.

 Managing your own money can be time consuming and require many hours of reading, but the payoff can be huge.
 However, some people may not have the temperament to go it alone.
 Some should use a financial advisor.
 If you do use a financial advisor, make sure you has the same investment philosophy as you do.
-A fee based financial planner is the most objective, and your best bet if you need financial advice.
+A fee-only financial planner is the most objective, and your best bet if you need financial advice.